LuisDuarte1/Taskus/docs/Task.md

 Taskus will always try to measure the time of execute on each runTaskFunction and store the last 1000 runs. (for instance it allows for a simpler implementation of scaling back or scaling up of mutations on a Task, and it doesn't add much overhead anyways).

 It's not yet implemented yet but it will allow for creating a tool that can profile Tasks and how much time they take (with and without Taskus overhead).

+## Task to run always in the same Thread

+This feature can be activated by setting *toRunInSameThread* to True.
+The Task pool will then atribute it to a specific thread and it will always run on that thread.
+This can be useful on external functions that must be ran on the same thread all the times (Like the win32 window api requires because of messages).

+NOTE: any initialization for using these APIs should be done on the task itself.